Microsoft Project Tutorial: Resource Management Using Microsoft Project

 Define the resource pool

-The next step is to define all the resources that currently occupy the base.
+The next step is defining all the resources currently occupying the base.
 Since this could extend to several hundred or thousand resources, you may want to import them from an Excel extract of a resource management system.
 Follow these steps to customize the resource sheet:

 1. Go to View | Resource Sheet.